If You Buy This Record (Your Life Will Be Better): Chart performance

 In the Tamperer's native Italy, the track peaked at number four on the Musica e dischi chart.
 In the United Kingdom, the single entered and peaked at number three on the UK Singles Chart on 8 November 1998, topping the UK Indie Chart the same week.
 It earned a silver certification in the UK for shipping over 200,000 units and ended 1998 as Britain's 59th-best-selling hit.
 In neighbouring Ireland, it reached number six on the Irish Singles Chart, while across Europe, it peaked inside the top 20 in Austria, Flanders, Denmark, Finland, the Netherlands, and Sweden.
 On the Eurochart Hot 100, it rose to number eight on 28 November 1998.

-In New Zealand, "If You Buy This Record" peaked at number 11 on the New Zealand Singles Chart for two nonconsecutive weeks in February 1999, staying in the top 20 for 10 weeks and the top 50 for 16 weeks.
+In New Zealand, "If You Buy This Record" peaked at number 11 on the RIANZ Singles Chart for two nonconsecutive weeks in February 1999, staying in the top 20 for 10 weeks and the top 50 for 16 weeks.
 In Australia, it repeatedly entered and exited the top 50 of the ARIA Singles Chart in early 1999, peaking at number 37 on 17 January 1999.
 The song was also successful on the American and Canadian dance charts, peaking in popularity in May 1999.
 In the former country, it reached number 15 on the Billboard Dance Club Play chart and number 16 on the Billboard Maxi-Singles Sales listing.
 On Canada's RPM Dance chart, the song peaked at number four on the issue of 3 May 1999.